zhuofany/Yu-portfolio/health-diets.md

 2. However, too many colors will distract the audience and keep them from focusing on the information to be expressed in the chart.
 At the same time, viewers want to see which categories or aspects of diet improvement demonstrate the effect.
 However, this graph only compares food consumption in the world and continents between 2010 and 2018.
 I'm not sure how this image can represent "The last decade has seen little progress in improving diets" to a general public who is encountering it for the first time.
 For diet experts looking for specific data, the information presented by this chart is also somewhat hazy.
 Therefore, when the audiences continue to watch this data visualization, they will slowly lose interest in it.

 💡 **_How to change_**
 1. In response to the above problem, I want to completely change the type of chart.
-Because I can't accurately see the change in the growth rate of the last decade, and the comparison between different continents.
-Therefore, I want to construct a bar chart to represent growth rate change of different continents in the last decades.
+Because I can't accurately see the change in the growth rate of the last decade, and the comparison between different continents, therefore, I want to construct a bar chart to represent growth rate change of different continents in the last decades.
+This means that I will change the intake of the original y-axis to the growth rate of intake in order to improve completeness by making the contrast more visible.
 2. I also want to separate the types of foods that promote health from those that have a greater impact on the environment and health, and merge some food types according to the content of the original text.
 In this way, it is easier for the audience to understand the meaning of data and thus increase its perceptibility and engagement.
 3. In the chart, I want to use as few colors as possible to improve perceptibility.
 4. I want to convert the original data into the annual growth rate of dietary intake.
 This makes the data more meaningful and understandable while also conforming to the information mentioned above.